CorniiDog/lightning_parser_lib/README.md

 ![most_pts_stitched](https://github.com/CorniiDog/lightning_research_application/raw/main/.img/most_pts_stitched.gif)

+>[!NOTE]
+> The gray, un-stitched dots in the figure are points that do not meet the criteria to be a part of the lightning strike, as determined by stitching parameters.
+By comparing stitched vs. non-stitched points in the visualization, you can verify the validity of the strike stitching algorithm

 This library extracts LYLOUT data, store it into a lightning database, and processes millions of datapoints in the database to a reasonably fast and optimized speed.
 This project is meant to be a framework for applications to implement and parse data more appropriately.

 Assuming the following specs (tested on a laptop with Ubuntu 22.04):